amissine/ali.guest/README.md

 - copy and paste `docker run -v $HOME:/umf -it docker.io/amissine/ali_guest:1.0.0` to the command line;
 - hit Enter!

-Now you can SSH to this instance and watch the feed coming your way: `tail -f feed`.
+Now you can also SSH to this instance from your own box and watch the feed coming your way in real time: `tail -f feed`.

 ## Discussion